Nexus-Mods/vortex-api/docs/_posts/2022-4-3-Creating a game extension.md

   });
 }
 ```
-Here, what we are doing is first ensuring the mod we're checking is for the correct game, then we'll check if any of the files in the archive have the PAK file extension.
-If either of these checks fail the archive will not be installed using this pattern.
+Here, what we are doing is first ensuring the mod is actually being installed for the correct game.
+A single installer could support a whole range, here we're only focusing on one.
+Next we'll check if any of the files in the archive have the PAK file extension.
+If either of these checks fail the archive will not be installed using this pattern and Vortex may try a different, more generic, installer.
 When we resolve the promise, we also need to include an empty array for requiredFiles.
 This is not used in our example.

 ```js
 function installContent(files) {